 NOTAM is an important tool for providing information about changes at airports that may affect the safety and availability/capacity of air traffic.
 Specific criteria apply for when NOTAM is to be published, for example in the event of changes to the airport's services, the establishment or interruption of radio navigation and air ground communication services, or in the event of obstacles in the manoeuvring area.
-NOTAM can also be published in the event of planned short-term operational restrictions or a can also be published in the event of planned short-term operational restriction information that is important for pilots flying to/from the airport in question.
+NOTAM can also be published in the event of planned short-term operational restrictions or information that is important for pilots flying to/from the airport in question.